Leaving Bahamas devastated, Dorian regains strength to crawl up U.S. coast

 The United Nations said 70,000 people in the Bahamas needed immediate humanitarian relief after the most damaging storm ever to hit the island nation.

-Norwegian energy company Equinor (EQNR.OL) said it had discovered a spill on the ground outside tanks at its damaged Bahamas storage terminal, but was unclear on volumes and had not seen any oil at sea.
+Norwegian energy company Equinor (EQNR.OL) said it had discovered a spill on the ground outside tanks at its damaged storage terminal in the Bahamas, but was unclear on volumes and had not seen any oil at sea.

-Aerial video of the worst-hit Abaco Islands in northern Bahamas showed widespread devastation, with the harbor, shops, workplaces, a hospital, and airport landing strips damaged or blown to pieces, all of which was frustrating rescue efforts.
+Aerial video of the worst-hit Abaco Islands in the northern Bahamas showed widespread devastation, with the harbor, shops, workplaces, a hospital, and airport landing strips damaged or decimated, all of which was frustrating rescue efforts.

 One of the most powerful Caribbean storms on record, the Category 5 hurricane killed at least 20 people in the Bahamas.
-Authorities expected that number to rise, Prime Minister Hubert Minnis told a news conference, as retreating floodwaters reveal the scope of destruction.
+Authorities expected that number to rise, Prime Minister Hubert Minnis said at a news briefing, as retreating floodwaters revealed the scope of destruction.

-With many telephones down, residents posted lists of missing loved ones on social media.
-One Facebook post by media outlet Our News Bahamas had 2,000 comments, mainly listing lost family.
+With telephones down in many areas, residents posted lists of missing loved ones on social media.
+One Facebook post by media outlet Our News Bahamas had 2,500 comments, mainly listing lost family members.

 Dorian killed one person in Puerto Rico before hovering over the Bahamas for two days with torrential rains and fierce winds that whipped up 12-18 foot (3.7- to 5.5-meter) storm surges.